Bais, Negros Oriental: History

-Driving through the city's main national highway, sugar plantations can immediately be seen on both sides of the road.
-These areas are characterized by expansive lowlands that stretch as far as the eyes can see and are ideal for sugar planting because of the city's naturally fertile soil.
-It is no wonder why 73% of the city's total land area is devoted primarily to agriculture.

-The Central Azucarera de Bais itself is an old foreboding structure of metal and hard wood.
+The Central Azucarera de Báis itself is an old foreboding structure of metal and hard wood.
 The offices may have seen better days, the dank smell of nostalgia hang heavy in the air, but are still functional.
 Nearby is the Casa Grande, an equally old residential compound surrounded by tall acacia trees, which was built for the use of the employees of the Azucarera.
 The two-storey wooden houses are greatly influenced by old Spanish design and architecture.
 Much of the houses have undergone restoration and continue to be used as homes of the representatives of the executives of the new management.

+In 1959, President Carlos P. Garcia signed Republic Act No. 2469, where fourteen of the municipality's sitios seceded to form the municipality of Mabinay.
+Trinidad seceded before the war to form its own municipality.
+Bais officially became a city on the 9th of September, 1968 (R.A.
+No. 5444).
+Currently, there have been calls for the charter to be amended to bring back the seceded cities back into the fold since the population has exploded.
+The latest development is attributed to the Cebuana Lhuillier Group which owns half of the prime real estate, and a third of the whole city.